How Much Force Or Load Do Resistance Bands Produce?

 - The resistance band output depends on how much the band or tubing stretched, or “per cent elongation”.

-- The “per cent elongation” that the elastic stretches relate to the increase in length from it’s resting length.
+- The “per cent elongation” that the elastic stretches relate to increases length from its resting length.

 What’s the Effect of Multiple Resistance Bands?